 In the display above, we have created a new Map, we have created a Bing Streets imageserver data source and dropped that as a layer into the map, and then we have dragged and dropped the new areas drawing we created into the map.
+It appears using default formatting.
 We have zoomed into the map to view the downtown region of Boston.

-We can color the areas using the ColorBrewer CB Paired palette, coloring stroke color in a darker shade at the same time we color the fill color.
-We use the OSM id for a formatting field.
+We can color the fill color for areas using the ColorBrewer CB Paired palette, coloring stroke color for areas using the same palette, but adjusted to be darker.
+We use the OSM id field for a formatting field.
 That has no significance other than as a number to assign varied colors to different areas.

 The result shows a more interesting display.

-We can also drop the lines drawing into map, coloring the lines using the ColorBrewer CB Pastel B palette with a halo in black that is one point thicker than the line.
+We can also drop the lines drawing into map, coloring the lines using the id field and the ColorBrewer CB Pastel B palette with a halo in black that is one point thicker than the line.
 The result shows the wonderful detail of OSM PBF data.

 Not for the Faint of Heart - PBF is the native format of OpenStreetMap, and requires significant learning to utilize to full advantage.
 Many users prefer to work with extractions from OSM in shapefile form.